ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 Motivation
 ----------

-When a Haskell programmer creates an abstraction in a module and decides to give it an identifier, they want to give it a *good identifier*.
+When a Haskell programmer creates an abstraction and decides to give it an identifier, they want to choose the best name or symbol according to their own standards or preferences.
-A good identifier is any identifier that the programmer thinks represents the abstraction the best according to their standards.

-Unfortunately, since modules are the only form of *namespace* in Haskell, the Haskell programmer must consider other factors outside of their own standards for choosing an identifier:
+Unfortunately, since modules are the only way to create new *namespaces* in Haskell, the Haskell programmer must consider other factors outside of their own for choosing an identifier:

 1. Is the identifier already used in this module?
 2. Is the identifier already used by an imported module?